-Acknowledgements This research was partially supported by Deutscher Akademischer Austauschdienst (DAAD) and the H2020 AssureMOSS project that received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 952647.
+Acknowledgements The work presented in this article is part of the Ph.D. theses of Katja Tuma [65] and Sven Peldszus [47].
+This research was partially supported by Deutscher Akademischer Austauschdienst (DAAD), the H2020- projects AssureMOSS (grant agreement No 952647), TRUSTS and Qu4lity that received funding from the European Union's Horizon 2020 research and innovation programme, and the BMWi-project IIP Ecosphere.
 This paper reflects only the author's view and the Commission is not responsible for any use that may be made of the information contained therein.